Body Shapes for Women: Complete Guide to All 5 Types

 Pear Body Shape

-- Wider hips than bust
+- Hips wider than bust by 5%+

-- Defined waist
+- Clearly defined waist

 Rectangle Body Shape

-- Athletic silhouette
+- Athletic, straight silhouette

 Hourglass Body Shape